WeirdMidas/BasicCleaner/README.md

 - vacuum, reindex, analyze and optimize the database every 15 days.
 - synchronize the art, compile the images and do the final cleanup of unused files from the ART.

+If you want logs, just go to the android folder in the main storage.
+It will show all the cleanings applied, the time it took between them, etc.

 ## WARNING!
 The module also comes with the latest version of the sqlite binary, which is a maintenance that I will do to keep the module up to date.
 So if you use a module that also does this, I recommend removing it, or not using my module.